House of Commons

 Reform

-Barring any surprises, the Conservative Party's electoral woes in 2024 will be amplified by a new right-wing populist party called Reform, which emerged in 2021.
+The Conservative Party's electoral woes in 2024 were amplified by a new right-wing populist party called Reform, which emerged in 2021.
 Actually Reform is the latest metamorphosis of a sovereignist party and of its ultra-populist leader Nigel Farage, who has been trying to force the Conservatives to the right since 1997.
 It was in 1997 that Farage took control of the small eurosceptic party called UKIP, which he transformed into a war machine to demand a referendum.

 After the victory of the 'out' vote in the Brexit referendum, Farage left UKIP (which still exists today) to form another party, which he called the Brexit Party.
 The party subsequently changed its name to Reform UK in 2021.
 It is a party that defends nationalist, libertarian and populist causes.
-Credited in the polls with up to 10% of the vote at the next election (but with very fluctuating popularity from one constituency to another), it is a party that will take votes from the Conservatives on their right.
+Taking 14% of the vote at the 2024 election, Reform split the right-wing vote and contributed to the Conservatives' defeat.

 Labour